Fucked by My Best Friend: Production and release

-Fucked by My Best Friend is written and drawn by Yupopo Orishima, and is released digitally by Screamo under their imprint Zettai Ryōiki R! since October 4, 2019.
-It has also been released in print in collected tankōbon volumes by Suiseisha under their Glanz BL Comics imprint since July 18, 2020.
+Fucked by My Best Friend is written and drawn by Yupopo Orishima, and is released digitally by Screamo under their imprint Zettai Ryōiki R! from October 4, 2019 until August 2, 2024.
+It was also been released in print in 4 collected tankōbon volumes by Suiseisha under their Glanz BL Comics imprint since July 18, 2020.
 An English translation is published digitally by Coolmic through their website.